f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/Nutanix_on_VMware/Nutanix_CE_2.1_installation_on_VMware.rst

 **Conslusion:**

-Creating virtual machines becomes easier within Nutanix Community Edition and helps in connecting these services to Nutanix Cloud Cluster (NC2) as well.
+Creating virtual machines becomes easier within Nutanix CE.
 As mentioned in this documentation on creating Nutanix CE with detailed steps helps in bringing up the setup for deploying virtual machines in it.

 **Additional Links:**